rohitramu/kpm/README.md

 kpm <subcommand> -h
 ```

+## Golang templating
+KPM uses Golang templating.
+More information about defining and using templates can be found in the official [Golang template docs](https://golang.org/pkg/text/template/).

 # Template packages
 A template package is simply a collection of templates.
 This collection of templates can be thought of as a program or function which can be executed.
 A template package accepts inputs in the form of parameters, and produces outputs in the form of generated files.